Are you insured?

 What are the age/weight limitations?

 - We require our shooters to be at least 15 years of age for safety purposes.
-In the R22's there is a seatweight limit of 240 pounds.
-In the R44 the seatweight limit is 300 pounds.
+In the R44 the seatweight limit is 280 pounds.
 This weight is fully clothed, and there will be NO EXCEPTIONS.
 If you're over the weight limit, your deposit is forfeit, and you'll be sent home without going up.
 Please monitor the scale accordingly.
+Also, if one shooter is pushing the weight threshold, whomever is shooting with him will need to be under 220 pounds (500 pound combined weight).
+This is important!
+It's all to do with being as safe as possible and not being overweight during these low-level flights.

 What should we bring with us?

 - The only things you'll need are proper clothing (pending weather conditions) and a Texas hunting license.
 For residents you need the basic hunting license (no endorsements required) and for non-residents you'll be fine with the special 5-day option which is around $50.
 If it's warmer weather you'll be fine with nothing more than shorts/jeans and a short sleeved shirt.
 If it's cold you'll definitely want wind-blocking clothing that's warm.
 Sitka makes some of the best wind-blocking gear there is, and is what we wear on cold days.
 If you can cut the wind, you cut the cold!
 Don't confuse warm with bulky though!
 The last thing you want is to look like a real-life portrayal of the boy on A Christmas Story!
-The quarters are tight in the R22 so space is precious.
 Some other items you may want are a hat/beanie, sunshades for the wind and gloves that allow weapon operation.

 Why should I fly with Pork Choppers?